 Bring your own munchies for midnight lunch and whatever else you need to keep going overnight.
 If you need electric to heat up your drinks, you can plug in at the main yurt.
 Coffee is frequently available late in the Main Yurt.

 Daytime events.
 In addition to solar observing on the deck, during the day there will be talks and workshops, a ‘”swap table” for astro items on Friday, and outdoor activities.
 Talks are held in the large yurt “lecture hall,” with overflow audio and video in an adjacent tent.
 This year we plan to have video in the tent, not just sound and slides.

-Effective 2016, the main AHSP web site will provide direct links to ‘current event’ updates at AHSP, including real-time weather maps and sensors.
+Again this year, the main AHSP web site will provide direct links to ‘current event’ updates at AHSP, including real-time weather maps and sensors.

 Evening events.
 After dinner and evening talks, the action moves to the fields.

 Of course, you can always wander around, meet folks, talk, and see what they are observing.
 You can ask for help with optical alignment, polar alignment, etc. on that new scope or that old one you want to learn to operate better.

 Skip Bird has offered to provide a sky tour after dusk to help beginners orient themselves in the August sky, and to provide interesting facts for all.